Nation’s Longest Running Muslim Convention Advances Campaign for Justice and Peace

-Harrisburg Mayor Eric Papenfuse sent a video message to the convention audience, which he said: “Your community has been a vibrant part of Pennsylvania since 1920 when the first Ahmadi Missionary arrived in Philadelphia.
-I would like to applaud your community's True Islam campaign to fight extremist ideology and protect our national security.
-You are truly an example of peace and goodwill throughout the world.”
+Eric Papenfuse, the Mayor of Harrisburg, remarked, “The Ahmadiyya Muslim Community is an integral part of the city of Harrisburg and a vibrant part of Pennsylvania since 1920 when the first Ahmadi Muslim missionary arrived in Philadelphia.
+I applaud your Community’s ‘True Islam’ campaign to fight extremist ideology and protect our national security.
+You are truly an example of peace and good will throughout the world.”

 About the Ahmadiyya Muslim Community: